-For bugs, it causes rips in their exoskeleton and dries the insect from the inside out.
+For insects, it causes rips in their exoskeleton and dries the insect from the inside out.

-Thus, working as a natural method as a bug repellant.
+Thus, working as a natural method as a bug repellent.

 On the other hand, it may give larger critters a stomach ache or small tears.